-If a landlord wants to ban all tenants who receive benefits from their properties, our legal advice is that this is unlawful discrimination.
+If a landlord wants to ban all tenants who receive benefits from their properties, it has been found to be the case by the court that this is unlawful discrimination.
 The law applies to them in the same way as it does to you, and we have advice above on how to handle this situation.

 You must make sure your client acts lawfully.
 Some landlords may be concerned that the terms of their mortgage or insurance do not allow them to rent to people in receipt of benefits.

 At time of publishing this guide, over 95% of mortgage lenders do not restrict tenants on housing benefit in their terms, so this fear is outdated.
-(4) And most insurance brokers can find suitable, affordable, rent guarantee products to cover letting to tenants receiving benefits.
-(5)
+(5) And most insurance brokers can find suitable and affordable rent guarantee products to cover letting to tenants receiving benefits.
+(6)

 Advice about benefits

 Many landlords may not know exactly how the benefits system works.
-They may have questions around:
+They may have questions about: